enicol09/enicol09/README.md

 # Currently Working 🔭 #

-- On my Final Thesis project in cryptography with @Drand
 - On creating alternative methods for teaching coding, specifically Python to young children
 - On creating a raspberry pi project for lighting up the sky map of constellations based on location and time. (contact me if you are interested)

 # I’m currently learning 🤔 #
 - Undertaking the training for AWS.
 - How to program the raspberry pi
-- How to handle my patience with cryptography.